 Our approach and advice!

-As Economy section for UPSC exam is more current affairs oriented, no one can guarantee any text book as complete.
-Ideally, one should have atleast one book on Indian Economy plus the latest economic survey.
-Also, the latest budget should be properly analysed.
+As Economy section for UPSC exam is more current affairs oriented, no one can guarantee any textbook as complete.
+Ideally, one should have at least one book on Indian Economy plus the latest economic survey.
+Also, the latest budget should be properly analyzed.
 Economic and Political Weekly (EPW) is a magazine which can be suggested as a good read.
 The best way to start is by understanding basic concepts, thinking and asking questions.
 We hope our free online resources on economics would be a good starting point.